Alaska Cod Fish Tacos with a Creamy Avocado Dressing

 BAKE: Preheat oven to 375 degrees F. Place fish in baking dish sprayed with cooking spray.
 Bake for 8-12 minutes, or until fish flakes when pierced with a fork.

-PAN: Preheat a large non-stick skillet sprayed with cooking spray over medium heat.
+PAN: Heat a bit of oil or spray with non-stick cooking spray in a large non-stick skillet over medium-high heat.
+Alternatively, you can use a cast iron skillet.
 When pan is hot, add fish.
 Lay in a flat layer and don’t overcrowd the pan or the fish will steam, not sear.
 Don’t move fish for 3 minutes once you’ve placed them in the hot pan — this helps get a good browned crust.
-Flip them after 3 minutes and cook for another 1-2 minutes, until just cooked through.
+Flip them after 3 minutes and cook for another 2-3 minutes, until just cooked through.
 Remove from heat.

 GRILL: Heat the grill to medium-high heat.
 Grill the fish for about 3-4 minutes before turning and cooking on the other side, or until fish is completely white and cooked through.

 Once fish is done cooking, carefully break up the fish using a fork, into bite-sized pieces.
-If using tortillas, pop the tortillas in the microwave for 20-30 seconds (or on the grill for 20-30 seconds or just until they get a few char lines on each side).
-If using taco shells, pop them in the oven according to package instructions.
+Pop the tortillas in the microwave for 20-30 seconds, on a skillet for about 20-30 seconds per side, or on the grill for 20-30 seconds or just until they get a few char lines on each side.

 Enjoy other Alaska seafood favorites!